 This tip should be a no-brainer given the importance of internet reliability to modern businesses, but offering high-speed internet in your building is a must.
 Today’s commercial tenants expect and demand high-speed internet capability in their offices to increase productivity and accommodate company growth over time.

-High-speed internet access can help you retain commercial tenants who are slowly bringing employees back to the office.
-During COVID-19, many employees working from home may lack reliable or high-speed internet access.
+High-speed internet access can help you retain commercial tenants who want to entice employees to work from the office.
 Tenants won’t want to relinquish an office space with super-fast internet that boosts employee productivity.